labradorescence/fe-code-test/README.md

 # Code Challenge

 Welcome to the code challenge part of the application process for TNR.

 ## Instructions

 We want you to spend 2-4 hours on this, and you might not finish all of the features in that time.
 We'd prefer to see fewer finished features rather than many half-finished features.
 See below for priorities.

 We're also looking for well-organized code, and a good looking result.
 And we'd like to see how you think about coding.
 So, document your process, any questions you had, and any assumptions that you made.

 ## The Task

 Your challenge is to build and style React components for our new search page.
 Here are the assets from the designer (these are not actually from our designer):

 ### The top 3 results should look like this:

 ![desktop-top](design-assets/desktop-top-results.png)
 ![mobile-top](design-assets/mobile-top-results.png)

 <br /><br /><br />

 ### The rest of the results should look like this:

 ![desktop-lower](design-assets/desktop-lower-results.png)
 ![mobile-lower](design-assets/mobile-lower-results.png)

 Notice that there are desktop designs, and mobile designs.
 Please take this starter app and implement the designs.
 You can see the code for the current search results widget [here](src/Search.js).

 We recommend you spend between 2-4 hours on this and go ahead and send us the result.
 Please also add to this readme any questions you would want to ask, and the assumptions you made.

 # Assumptions

-* wcag compliance is a top priority
+- wcag compliance is a top priority
-* test coverage is a middle priority
+- test coverage is a middle priority
-* mobile-functionality is a top priority
+- mobile-functionality is a top priority
-* given the time constraint, i'm presuming support for CSS3/HTML5
+- given the time constraint, i'm presuming support for CSS3/HTML5
-* internationalization is a non-priority (for now)
+- internationalization is a non-priority (for now)
-* i'm not installing React-Router and doing dynamic linking for the search results, although I'd probably want to at least consider that option in a production scenario, partially because of making sure that the links in this demo actually work, and partially to avoid tangling with the focus-management challenges that come with full-SPA builds in the allotted time frame.
+- i'm not installing React-Router and doing dynamic linking for the search results, although I'd probably want to at least consider that option in a production scenario, partially because of making sure that the links in this demo actually work, and partially to avoid tangling with the focus-management challenges that come with full-SPA builds in the allotted time frame.
+- i didn't see a specified linter, so i used the prettier set up i use on my own projects that have a CRA base.

 # Questions

-* what browsers and versions do we prioritize writing for/supporting?
+- what browsers and versions do we prioritize writing for/supporting?
-* are there any breakpoints to manage for other than "desktop" and "mobile"
+- are there any breakpoints to manage for other than "desktop" and "mobile"
-* what do we want to tell our users when there is no response to their search query? (is no answer a sufficient answer?)
+- what do we want to tell our users when there is no response to their search query? (is no answer a sufficient answer?)
-* are there any languages other than english that we expect to support?
+- are there any languages other than english that we expect to support?
-* i notice there isn't alt-text for some or all of the lede images -- how do we ensure this gap gets filled going forward?
+- i notice there isn't alt-text for some or all of the lede images -- how do we ensure this gap gets filled going forward?

 # Docs from CRA: